Interstate 69 in Indiana: SIU 4

-Interstate 69 Ohio River Crossing (I-69 ORX)
+I-69 Ohio River Crossing (I-69 ORX)

 The original plan (in a draft EIS prepared by INDOT in 2004 but later dropped) was for I-69 to leave the now-former I-164 alignment somewhere just east of Green River Road (exit 3) and head south (instead of turning west with I-164) for approximately 3 mi before crossing the Ohio River at a point near the mouth of the Green River.
 This portion of the route had not then been funded, as construction of the new Ohio River crossing and its approaches in both states was expected to cost approximately $800 million.
 Indiana and Kentucky officials had said construction on the new Ohio River Bridge would not begin until at least 2020 after two new crossings near Louisville were completed.
 With Indiana then preparing to break ground on SIU 3, Kentucky officials indicated that collecting tolls might be the only feasible option for completing the I-69 bridge, as traditional federal and state funding for such projects were drying up.
 As of February 2013, neither Kentucky nor Indiana officials had yet come up with the money to plan and construct this I-69 bridge.

-In 2016, both states initiated a renewed push to build the bridge, and the present Interstate 69 Ohio River Crossing (I-69 ORX) project was born.
+In 2016, both states initiated a renewed push to build the bridge, and the present I-69 Ohio River Crossing (I-69 ORX) project was born.
 The process was broadened to study several alternative alignments for the river crossing and the possibility of making it a tolled facility was approved.
 As of February 2018, a new draft EIS was in the process of being prepared, a project website had been set up, public involvement and input were being solicited, and the preliminary routing alternatives had been narrowed to three.
 By June of that year, refinements had been made in all three proposed alternatives based on public input and additional engineering data.
 On December 14, 2018, the central corridor was chosen as the preferred route with an estimated cost of $1.5 billion for a new terrain bridge east of existing US 41.